macmanes-lab/Oyster_River_Protocol/manuscript/PeerJ_Response.md

 * line 52 - I would imagine that other kinds of biases might result from the approach chosen in the paper; any thoughts as to downsides of the ORP approach here?
 (See comment on evaluating against a quality ref transcriptome, below.) e.g. in genome assemblies, maximizing N50 leads to misassemblies; might that happen here?

 > reviewer 2 brings up the same points, specifically as it relates to isoforms and chimerism.
 While I don't have a great answer to either issue, mainly because of the lack of high-quality reference genomes, I can use the TransRate segmentation metric to estimate chimerism.
 I trust short-read isoform assembly so little that I don't have much insight here.
 I added in some discussion and indirect reasoning about why I don't think the ORP is doing worse than other things, but it's probably not doing much better also.
+In short, I think downsides are [1] takes more time [2] isoforms *might* be more confused than with a stand-alone assembler, but I doubt it.

 * unweighted assembly content is not systematically evaluated in this paper - most of the evaluations such as mapping rate and transrate score are biased by underlying abundance distribution of the transcripts, i.e. more abundant transcripts will produce more reads.
 I would suggest doing some kind of unweighted assembly comparison (one with higher resolution than BUSCO; next point) to see if more overall content is produced.
 This could be what Figure 4 intends to show, at least partly, but see below.